All you need to know about your Emergency Savings aka Rainy Days fund.

 - Hospitalization or medical emergencies not covered by insurance

 How much Emergency Savings do I Need?

 A rule of thumb is for 6-12 months of your expenses for emergency savings.

 It also depends on your current situation and whether you have any dependents:

 - Have dependents / sole income provider in family: 6 – 12 months

 - Retired: 6 – 12 months (but with liquid funds of up to 5 years equivalent)

 Where should I keep my Emergency Savings?

 Your emergency savings need to be kept liquid and easily accessible in times of emergency.
-The focus is thus not on returns but on accessibility (and hopefully giving you some returns)
+The focus is thus more on accessibility with decent returns being a bonus.

 You May Also Like